 Lead Aikido Instructor

 Sensei Quinten is a life-long martial artist.
 He began here at YSK at the age of 10.
 Now he holds a 4th degree black belt in Shudokan karatedo.
 While away for law school he cross-trained in Tetsu Cho-cho Aikido, now holding a 2nd degree black belt in that art.
 He is currently the sensei of the Aikido program housed at YSK.
 Not being content, he also has a 1st degree black belt in Battodo.

 Primarily teaching Aikido, Quinten Sensei’s teaching focus has been on approachable non-lethal martial arts, recognizing that not every confrontation needs to involve serious injury to one party.
 It is to everyone’s benefit if a conflict can be resolved prior to irreparable harm.
 That said, his diverse background allows him to teach when and how to flow into a more decisive response to attack when appropriate.

 Elise Holbrook began training at YSK In 1997.
-She began teaching karate in 2008 and now runs our Sword club as well.
+She began teaching karate in 2008 and now leads instruction in both karate and Batto-do (traditional Japanese sword).
 She loves the discipline and decisiveness required by sword training, and she is passionate about helping individuals of all ages develop confidence through the study of movement.
 She spends her free time training, swimming, and imbibing copious amounts of coffee.

 Nathan Jensen started training in karate at the age of 10.
 Beginning in the home-school class, he originally hoped to become a ninja.
 Since then he has decided to put that plan on the back burner, in favor of learning traditional kobudo (weapons) techniques and teaching students that karate is more than a physical sport.
 Karate is also about respect - for yourself as well as others - discipline, and family.